ryotamine/routing-exercises/README.md

-# Routing Exercises by Ryota Mine
+# Routing Exercises Project by Ryota Mine

 The purpose of this repository is to practice REST by using Express, React, and Ruby on Rails.